ellefamkar/Add-Notebook-React-Testing/README.md

-# Perfume Shop by Elle Famkar (developed with tailwind and alpine js)
+# A Notes App by Elle Famkar (developed with React)

 ## Welcome to the Note Apps project! 👋